Sunburn on your plant can happen quickly in a matter of minutes! Learn how to rehab a sunburned fiddle leaf fig tree.

 I’m not upset, though; I love a challenge, especially a plant project!

-In lieu of them throwing the fiddle out, I asked to take it.
+In lieu of them throwing the sunburned fiddle leaf fig out, I asked to take it.
 I wanted to attempt a rehab, since we had nothing to lose (other than the few remaining leaves).

-I’ve followed the advice posted on the Fiddle Leaf Fig Plant Resource page for years, and put it to work.
+I’ve followed the advice about sunburned fiddle leaf fig trees posted on the Fiddle Leaf Fig Plant Resource page for years, and put it to work.

 I found a spot for the fiddle stalk in our pantry, which has nice filtered light from a skylight.

 I trimmed the long, barren limbs down, and was happy to see sap come oozing out.
-It’s alive!
+The sunburned fiddle leaf fig is alive!

 I used the Propagation Promoter on the edges of the cuttings, hoping to send a signal to the tree to encourage new growth.